tcsvn/pyadlml/docs/user_guide/stats_and_vis.rst

 Activites and devices
 =====================

 The interaction between devices and activities is of particular interest as the devices predictive value for certain activities can be revealed.

 The following code shows how to compute triggers happening during different activities.

 .. code:: python

-    >>> from pyadlml.stats import contingency_duration
+    >>> from pyadlml.stats import contingency_triggers

-    >>> contingency_duration(data.df_devices, data.df_activities)
+    >>> contingency_triggers(data.df_devices, data.df_activities)
     activity                     get drink ...             use toilet
     Hall-Bedroom door Off  0 days 00:01:54 ...
 0 days 00:12:24.990000
     Hall-Bedroom door On   0 days 00:14:48 ...
 0 days 03:02:49.984000